PeterPierinakos/vanilla-rustlang-server/README.md

 # Vanilla RustLang Server (VRS)

-VRS is a simple, minimal, free and open source static web server written in Rust which uses absolutely no dependencies.
+VRS is a simple, minimal, free and open source static web server written in Rust which uses absolutely no dependencies and revolves around Rust's std::net built-in utility.

 ## General Information